All Episodes

 I see modern primitive tribes as simply giving us very distant echoes of ancient beliefs.

-I was using primitive in the sense of the first known religions that can be identified from historical sources.
+I was using primitive in the sense of the first recorded or the first known religions that can be identified from historical sources.

 Those religions were incredibly preoccupied with cosmic themes.